-Single premium life offers permanent life insurance that is paid up in a onetime lump sum payment.
+Single premium life insurance offers permanent coverage that is paid up in a onetime lump sum payment.

 The pros of single premium is that you get leverage on your dollars and many of the benefits inherent in life insurance, such as a tax free death benefit.